 - Noise damage and noise-induced hearing loss are major contributing factors to tinnitus.
 Once damaged, the delicate hair cells in your ears cannot recover, resulting in ringing in the ears.

-If you experience any form of tinnitus, check in with an audiologist at Hearing Associates.
+If you experience any tinnitus symptoms, check in with an audiologist at Hearing Associates.